gjbex/Best-practices-for-scientific-computing/docs/index.md

 Although this training aims to be programming language-agnostic, the repository also list a number of tools that are programming language-specific.
-Obviously, this can not be exhaustive, so feel free to suggest additonal tools if you are aware of any.
+Obviously, this can not be exhaustive, so feel free to suggest additional tools if you are aware of any.

 Programming languages covered: